kaitersgonnakait/gorelik.net/_posts/2018/2018-05-01-i-will-host-a-data-visualization-workshop-at-israels-biggest-data-science-event.md

 ---
-layout: post
 title: "I will host a data visualization workshop at Israel’s biggest data science event"
 date: 2018-05-01
 categories:
  - "blog"
 tags:
  - "conference"
  - "data-science"
  - "data-visualisation"
  - "data-visualization"
  - "dataviz"
  - "teaching"
  - "workshop"
+layout: "post"
 ---

 ## TL/DR

 **What**: Data Visualization from default to outstanding.
 Test cases of tough data visualization

-**Why:**  You would never settle for default settings of a machine learning algorithm.
+**Why: **  You would never settle for default settings of a machine learning algorithm.
 Instead, you would tweak them to obtain optimal results.
 Similarly, you should never stop with the default results you receive from a data visualization framework.
 Sadly, most of you do.

 **When:** May 27, 2018 (a day before the DataScience summit)/ 13:00 - 16:00

 **Where**:  Interdisciplinary Center (IDC) at Herzliya.

 **More info**: [here](https://events.bizzabo.com/DataScienceSummit2018/agenda/speakers/264279).

+**Timeline**:
-**Timeline**: 1.
-Theoretical introduction: three most common mistakes in data visualization (45 minutes) 2.
-Test case (LAB): Plotting several radically different time series on a single graph (45 minutes) 3.
-Test case (LAB): Bar chart as an effective alternative to a pie chart (45 minutes) 4.
-Test case (LAB): Pie chart as an effective alternative to a bar chart (45 minutes)
+1. Theoretical introduction: three most common mistakes in data visualization (45 minutes)
+2. Test case (LAB): Plotting several radically different time series on a single graph (45 minutes)
+3. Test case (LAB): Bar chart as an effective alternative to a pie chart (45 minutes)
+4. Test case (LAB): Pie chart as an effective alternative to a bar chart (45 minutes)

 ## More words